- Books, Literature, and Writing»

 ‘No, these are real flippers,’ I told them, ‘perfectly designed for the oceans of Orivor.’
 Next time I'll be a bit more selective.

 They do take some convincing these earth-hogs but taking them on a spin round their sun did the trick, I think.
 Not bad going for the down-and-out who had never been further afield than the Scottish border.
-I had every intention of depositing them back exactly where I found them but the trip round their star proved too profound an experience and they had no inclination to return to their earth after that.
+I had every intention of depositing them back exactly where I found them but the trip around their star proved too profound an experience and they had no inclination to return to their earth after that.
 They have become terribly inquisitive about our own planet ever since.
 I suspect they are now trying to study us.

 The prostitute was more than just a bit inquisitive since our home planet, owing to its diverse selection of intelligent life-forms could easily provide her with more scope for business than she'd ever imagined.